 - Voices of the Chichinautzin: Conservation of the biological corridor between Mexico City and Cuernavaca.
 Funded by the UNU (US$100,000).
 Executive Producer.
 Directed by Patricia Sims and Luis Patron.

 - Saving the Ayuquila River: Community and scientist collaboration to overcome the significant environmental challenges facing this important water resource.
 Funded by the UNU ($50,000).
 Executive Producer.
 Directed by Luis Patron.

 - Global Virtual University – connecting universities in Norway and Africa in the field of development management.
 Funded by the Government of Norway (US$3 million).

-Prior to joining RMIT University, Brendan worked with the United Nations University in Japan.
-He as a background in urban and environmental planning in Europe and Japan, and has written extensively on environmental impact assessment, national and local environmental policy-making, as well as on ecological modernisation.
+Brendan is a senior lecturer in Sustainability and Urban Planning.
+He is program manager for the Masters of International Urban and Environmental Management (MC222).
+He as a background in urban and environmental planning in Europe and Japan, and has written extensively on environmental impact assessment, national and local environmental policy-making.

 In the past he taught courses on environmental politics at Aoyama Gakuin University (2002 to 2004) and on environmental governance at Saitama University (2009).

 - Senior Visiting Research Fellow, United Nations University Institute for the Advanced Study of Sustainability (2015 onwards)